 The International Baccalaureate Diploma Programme (IBDP) constitutes the final two years of study at TGS, beginning in the 11th grade and concluding with the sitting of the IB exams at the end of the 12th grade.
 All TGS students will enroll in the IBDP and study for their IB diplomas.
 They will additionally attend a weekly newMedia Lab, which provides relevant support for the needs of their IB course work.
 Students also have the opportunity to take IB Visual Arts courses.

 We offer enough courses on campus in IB core and IB groups 1-6 for students to complete their IB diplomas, but in order to expand our curriculum to suit a variety of interests, we are also offering additional IB courses online.
 Students are limited to a maximum of two online courses.
 Each of these online courses has its own requirements regarding internal and external assessments; generally students are required to do a mixture of oral presentations and written essays.
 The IBDP culminates in formal written examinations in most subjects.

-The International Baccalaureate Organization has stipulated a rigorous course of study for Diploma Programme students.
-TGS has created a structure of courses and study support to help our students succeed in this program.
+The International Baccalaureate Organization has stipulated a rigorous course of study for Diploma Programme students, and TGS has created a structure of courses and study support to help our students succeed in this program.
 The basic requirements associated with the IB diploma are:

 - Three IB core requirements

 - Creativity, Action, Service (CAS)

 - One course from each of the following IB groups

 - Group 1: Studies in Language and Literature